 The net asset value ("NAV") column above represents the University's ownership interest in certain alternative investments.
 As a practical expedient, the University uses its ownership interest in the NAV to determine the fair value of all alternative investments that do not have a readily determinable fair value, and have financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
 The NAV of these investments is determined by the general partner and is based upon appraisal or other estimates that require varying degrees of judgment.
-If no public market exists for the investment securities, the general partner will take into consideration, among other things, the cost of the securities, prices of recent significant placements of securities relate.
+If no public market exists for the investment securities, the general partner will take into consideration, among other things, the cost of the securities, prices of recent significant placements of securities of the same issuer, and subsequent developments concerning the companies to which the securities relate.
 The University has performed significant due diligence around these investments to ensure that NAV is an appropriate measure of fair value as of June 30.